-Your partners agree that expanding the business to include luxury travel services is sure to increase profits, and baby boomers seem to be the perfect group to target.
-Being conservative in business, they want to start small—choose one travel agency and launch the new services there first.
+Your partners agree that adding luxury travel services to the business is sure to increase profits, and baby boomers seem to be the perfect target group.
+Being conservative in business, you want to start small—choose one travel agency and launch the new services there first.
 But which agency location is the best option?
-On a friend's recommendation, you decide to search Esri's gallery of featured maps hoping to finding one that contains the demographic information you need to answer this question.
-After a couple of minutes of searching, you are fortunate to discover a great, publicly available web map in Living Atlas that contains data about generations including baby boomers, your target market.
-Using Map Viewer, you'll see how to analyze the map visually and use tools such as bookmarks and pop-ups to find the best location for the launch of the new services.
+While browsing Esri's gallery of featured maps, you discover a publicly available web map in Living Atlas that contains demographic data about generations including baby boomers, your target market.
+Using Map Viewer, you'll analyze this map visually and use tools such as bookmarks and pop-ups to find the best location for launching your luxury travel services.

 Examine the map and legend

-The U.S. Generations by Congressional District web map opens in Map Viewer.
+The Predominant Generations in the United States web map opens in Map Viewer.
 The map highlights the predominant generations that make up the population of the United States.
 The predominant generation is the generation with the largest population compared to the other generations in a given area.

 - Take a minute to look at the legend.

 - Now look at the map again.

 At this zoom level, you only see purple, teal, and green United States counties.
 It appears that baby boomers (in purple) are the predominant generation in most counties, with millennials (in teal) and Generation Z being the predominant generations in fewer, but still a notable number of, counties.

 Use bookmarks and pop-ups

-You want to launch your new luxury travel services in a city that has a high predominance of baby boomers.
+You want to launch your new luxury travel services in a city that has a predominance of baby boomers.
 Your company has agency locations in the Los Angeles, Washington D.C., and Chicago areas.
 To help you decide which one would be best for launching the new services to baby boomers, you'll explore the map using bookmarks and pop-ups.

-- Click the Bookmarks button and select Los Angeles, CA.
+- Click the Bookmarks button and select Los Angeles.